 You should not try to kill earthworms in your lawn because they are biologically beneficial to your turf.
 If their muddy castings are an esthetic problem, leave them to dry and then brush them into the grass.
 You may also need to collect mowing clippings to reduce earthworm activity on your turf.

 Voles can also make holes in your yard; the best way to know the cause is to look out for the characteristics.
 If there’s round rodent waste (droppings) with chewed grass clippings near the holes, then the culprit is voles.
 You might also notice some trails of dead grass.

 Pro tip: Sometimes, field mice take up the holes in the lawn dug by voles.
 The best way to identify them is by examining the droppings.
 The waste of a field mouse is somewhat oval in shape.

 Gophers can make mounds of dirt and dig up holes in a lawn overnight.
 Being vegetarian, you’ll also see signs of vegetation damage.

 They eat the roots and blades of your grass, and you’re likely to find some grass blades inside their tunnels.
 Apart from the holes gophers dig, the tunnels this rodent burrows underneath your lawn can affect the structural integrity of your turf, causing uneven ground levels.

 To stop gophers from digging holes in your lawn, repel them by placing castor oil pellets in their holes.
 Alternatively, place fabric softener sheets or peppermint oil inside their burrows to force them to leave the yard.
 If need be, kill the gophers using The Giant Destroyer.

-Mole holes will usually have a raised volcano-shaped mound of soil (up to 24 inches high) covering their openings and the digging animal rarely appears on the lawn unless when looking for a mate.
+Mole holes usually have a raised volcano-shaped mound of soil (up to 24 inches high) covering their openings, and the digging animal rarely appears on the lawn unless looking for a mate.